brandedcrate/payjunction-php/README.md

 ./bin/test
 ```

-Alternatively you may also use the phpunit.xml configuration file to run the test suites.
+Alternatively you may also use the phpunit.xml configuration file to run the test suites from within your IDE or some other means.
+Remember you must have the correct endpoint configured so that the unit tests can reach the test/echo directory via curl.